zhendrikse/DatabaseAdapterPattern/README.md

 In our current implementation, our tests target the layer _just below_ the endpoints.
 This means that the marshalling and unmarshalling of the JSON in the endpoints is not tested.
 Usually, we would try to incorporate that as well.
 This would be a further optional exercise that you could do after completing this exercise.

 Second of all, although the logic in the replit repository is (and shoud remain) rather shallow, it may be argued that this needs to be tested as well.
 And that's correct!
-Only, by definition this then constitutes an integration tests.
+Only, by definition this then constitutes an integration test.
 TDD does not make integration tests redundant!
-TDD tends to make them needed much less, just to ascertain a proper function at the endpoints.
+TDD tends to make them much less needed, just to ascertain a proper functioning at the integration points with external systems.

 As this course is about TDD, we leave the topic of integration tests now for what it is.
 That does not mean they can be skipped, of course!